araddon/dateparse/README.md

 // Parse Strict, error on ambigous mm/dd vs dd/mm dates t, err := dateparse.ParseStrict("3/1/2014")
 > returns error

-// Parse with Location, equivalent to time.ParseInLocation() timezone/offset
-// rules.
-Using location arg, if timezone/offset info exists in the
-// datestring, it uses the given location rules for any zone interpretation.
-// That is, MST means one thing when using America/Denver and something else
-// in other locations.
-denverLoc, _ := time.LoadLocation("America/Denver")
-t, err := dateparse.ParseIn("3/1/2014", denverLoc)

-// Set Location to time.Local.
-Same as ParseIn Location but lazily uses
-// the global time.Local variable for Location argument. denverLoc, _ := time.LoadLocation("America/Denver")
-// use time.Local global variable to store location time.Local = denverLoc
-t, err := dateparse.ParseLocal("3/1/2014")
-// Equivalent to
-t, err := dateparse.ParseIn("3/1/2014", time.Local)

 // Return a string that represents the layout to parse the given date-time. layout, err := dateparse.ParseFormat("May 8, 2009 5:57:51 PM")